StudioKaa/amoclient/README.md

 Alter your User model by adding the line: `public $incrementing = false;`

 You should remove any default users-migration from your app, because Amoclient will conflict with it.
 Do _not_ remove the user-model.
-If you want to keep using your own migration, in your .env file set: `AMO_USE_MIGRATION=no`
+If you want to keep using your own migration, in your .env file set: `AMO_USE_MIGRATION=false`

 Lastly, run `php artisan migrate`.